tri-cods/html-css/sections/integration.md

 ## Challenge

-Create a stylesheet using the command line.
+Create a stylesheet using the command line (following option 3, external styling, described above).
 In your `index.html` document, link to your style sheet and re-save the file.

 If you need a reminder on which commands to use to create your new stylesheet file, see [here](cli-reminder2.md).

-To link your stylesheet with your `index.html` file, insert the following code into the head element:
+To link your stylesheet with your `index.html` file, insert the following code into the head element of that `index.html` file:

 ```html
 <link rel="stylesheet" href="style.css">